-For students interested in pursuing a career in business, but are uncertain as to which major best fits their personal and professional objectives, the undeclared business option provides up to a year and a half to declare a major.
+For students interested in pursuing a career in business, but are uncertain as to which major best fits their personal and professional objectives, the undeclared business option provides students with up to a year and a half to declare a major.
 During this time, students complete liberal arts and sciences courses as well as business core courses, which provide an understanding of all facets of business and serve as a foundation for advanced study in a specific area of interest.
 Advisers provide guidance throughout the option and assist students in selecting a major.

-Undeclared business, typical course sequence (semesters), effective fall 2013
+Undeclared business, typical course sequence

 |Course||Sem.
 Cr.
 Hrs.|